inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 and fix errors.
 As you map more and more, it will continue to get easier, and you will learn the “proper” way to do things.
-In this chapter we will take a look at the JOSM validation tool, which is an automated tool to search for errors and warnings in your data.
+In this module we will take a look at the JOSM validation tool, which is an automated tool to search for errors and warnings in your data.
-We will also take a look at one of the online validation tools, which can aid us further in identifying mistakes on OpenStreetMap.
+We will also take a look at one of the online validation tools, which can aid us further in identifying mistakes on OSM.

 1. Errors and warnings
 ----------------------